GiulioRossetti/RDyn/README.md

 In order to speed up the computation a ``simplified`` flag has been introduced: setting it to ``True`` community quality is checked incrementally only on communities selected for merge/split operations.

+**NB:** when set the ``simplified=True`` an approximation of the original process is executed: some network characteristics can be not preserved (e.g. degree distribution, interactions time to live).

 # Execution

 The algorithm can be used as standalone program as well as integrated in python scripts.